 Definitions

 College Closed: All classes suspended and offices closed.
-Classes Canceled: All classes suspended; offices open.
-Delay Code A: Means delay in the opening of classes but no delay in the opening of offices.
-Delays will usually be in the range of one to two hours.
+Classes Canceled: All classes suspended; offices open and following normal hours of operation.
+Delay: A delay in the opening of all classes AND a delay in the opening of all offices.